DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 You can simply click `No`

 We are going to deposit a small amount of bitcoin to one of our addresses to make sure everything works.
 In the beginning of 2019, transactions are practically free.
 So, a few $ worth of bitcoin is plenty to try it out.
 The amount should cover 3 transaction fees.

-*Note:* Always think twice before depositing funds to your cold storage.
-I highly recommend to properly mix any coins deposited to cold storage (especially if they are from an exchange with KYC).
-This is only a test deposit to a one-time address, so mixing is not that important here.
-You can deposit from any normal wallet and can think about mixing later.
+**[P]** Always think twice before depositing funds to your cold storage.
+I highly recommend you properly mix any coins deposited to cold storage (especially if they are from an exchange with KYC).
+This is only a test deposit to a one-time address.
+So, mixing isn't that important if you use your own server.
+But if you don't use your own server and want to improve privacy, I would recommend mixing the funds.
+You can follow the guide for [using Wasabi Wallet](hodl-guide_62_wasabi-wallet.md) in the bonus section to learn more about mixing.

-Before depositing consider setting up Electrum to run over Tor.
-This will hide your real IP-address from any servers and the sooner you set it up the better will your privacy be.
-You can follow [the guide in the bonus section](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_46_electrum-tor.md).
+If you are using Electrum Personal Server.
+Go ahead and add the Master Public Keys to the configuration file now.

 ## Deposit Program

 This can be used every time you want to deposit funds to your cold storage.

-Open your multi-sig wallet in Electrum and enter the password that unlocks the wallet.
-Go to Receive and copy the “Receiving address”.
+With your wallet open in Electrum, go to the "Receive" tab and copy the “Receiving address”.
+If you want extra security, you can confirm the address on one of your hardware wallets by clicking on the "eye" in the address field.

-*Note:* If you used Zbar to scan your QR-code, there might be a problem with copy and pasting.
+*Note:* If you used Zbar to scan your QR-code, there might be problems with copy and pasting.
 A restart of Electrum should fix that.

-Go to another wallet (like Wasabi Wallet or another Electrum wallet) and send your bitcoin to the receiving address.
+Use another wallet where you have some funds (like Wasabi Wallet or another Electrum wallet) and send your bitcoin to the receiving address.
 You should see the unconfirmed balance almost immediately.

+### Test your backup

+If this is the first time using the wallet, we need to make sure that you really can access the wallet before depositing larger amounts.

+Do this by disconnecting both of your hardware wallet.
+Close the electrum wallet.
+Open the wallet again and reconnect the hardware wallets.
+You can connect both at the same time, otherwise start with Hardware Wallet A.

-*Optional:* If you want to know that your backup works, you might want to go through the trouble of doing a full restore of your wallet.
-Do this by opening your wallet in Electrum, go to File>Delete (or Ctrl+O) to delete your wallet file.
-Close the wallet you deleted in Electrum.
-Go back to the first step of [create the multi sig wallet](https://github.com/HelgeHunding/guides/blob/master/hodl-guide/hodl-guide_40_multi-sig.md#create-the-multi-sig-wallet) and set it up exactly the same way as you did before (same password etc).
-But this time use another source of information.
-If you used your secure note for the passwords the first time, use the information in the information packages this time.
-When the wallet is recovered, your funds should be there and you can be sure that your process works.
+Now when entering the passphrase, use the other source of information.
+If you used your digital note for the passphrases the first time, use the information in the information packages this time.
+This'll ensure that your passphrases are correct and that you can open the wallet.

 ## Withdrawal program

-This can be used when you want to withdraw funds from your cold storage.
+This can be used whenever you like to withdraw funds from your cold storage.

-**[P]** If you don't know about coin control and have 100% control of your unspent outputs.
-Never use funds in your cold storage for day to day spending and don't transfer funds from your cold storage directly to someone that knows your real name or address (like a friend or an exchange).
-If you connect your real name and/or physical address with addresses in your cold storage, that could be used to "cluster" addresses together and reveal what addresses you control.
-A good rule of thumb is to use Wasabi Wallet, or a similar service, to mix all funds going into cold storage and all funds going out of cold storage.
-Or learn about simple coin control.
-The most important thing is to not mix different unspent outputs with each other unless you know it won't hurt your privacy. *Note:* Some exchanges might treat bitcoins involved in coin join transactions as suspicious and deny your deposit.
-You have to decide yourself between privacy and ease of selling.

-If this is the firs time withdrawing from the wallet, we’re going to do two test withdrawals (and we don't have to think about mixing).
-The first one with your two hardware wallets.
-The second one is with your third backup seed and one hardware wallet.
-That procedure is only necessary if you lose one seed or its password and the corresponding hardware wallet.
+If this is the firs time withdrawing from the wallet, we’re going to do two test withdrawals.
+The first one using your two hardware wallets.
+The second one using your third backup seed and one hardware wallet.
+That procedure is only necessary if you lose one seed or its passphrase and the corresponding hardware wallet.
 Normally, use the method described in "Withdrawal method 1".

-#### Withdrawal method 1
+### Withdrawal method 1

 Open your wallet in Electrum.
 Connect your 2 hardware wallets.
 You can connect both at the same time or one at a time.
 If you use them one at a time, start with Hardware Wallet A. On the Send tab, create an ordinary transaction with half of your test amount to an address you control (like an address in Wasabi Wallet or in another Electrum Wallet).
 Once the transaction is constructed click `Send`: